How to Choose the Best Laptop for Artists?TIPS

 If you use a particular 3D software, you should check out the graphics cards recommended by the software company.
 Each 3D software might have their own little quirks when running on non-recommended graphics card.

-If you are a gamer and an artist, then you can consider buying a laptop that offers at least 2GB of dedicated video memory.
-However, if you are not into gaming, then a regular integrated GPU should do the job.
+If you are an artist, then you can consider buying a laptop that offers at least 2GB of dedicated video memory.
+If you are not into gaming, then a regular integrated GPU should do the job.
 And if you want to play games at reasonable frames besides art, check the list of recommended graphics cards for the game.

 Graphics card on laptops can't be upgraded after purchase so choose your laptops wisely.
 If you don't need to play games, you can save some money here.